nyergler/nyergler.github.io/content/posts/2004-12-20-people-can-change-sort-of.md

 ---
 My family’s evolving reaction to my sexuality is a continual source of learning and frustration.
 Like many people, I was raised in an incredibly fundamentalist environment, and have since declared, “I’m Gay!
 Really, really gay!”
 So it was frustrating, but not that suprising, when I was [de-invited][1]  from my aunt’s Thanksgiving and Christmas parties last year.
 Well, **I** wasn’t exactly deinvited: only the parts of me they found objectionable.

 So this year, when my Aunt Fonda called to tell me about Christmas, I was prepared to politely decline.
 I raised the issue of Garrett last year, and they’d made their feelings abundantly clear.
-Imagine my suprise (and, admittedly, suspicion) after declining the invitation when Fonda asked, “um, well, uh, would it make a difference if we invited Garrett, too?” <span class="caps">OK</span>, so not exactly the warm, welcoming acceptance we’d like to feel, but it’s a baby step, none the less.
+Imagine my suprise (and, admittedly, suspicion) after declining the invitation when Fonda asked, “um, well, uh, would it make a difference if we invited Garrett, too?”
+OK, so not exactly the warm, welcoming acceptance we’d like to feel, but it’s a baby step, none the less.

 Last night was said Christmas party, and we managed to escape without any confrontations or incidents.
 I got to hold Isabelle, my cousin’s new baby, and my other cousin and her husband were in town from Florida.
 Overall, not a bad night.